You are here

 Changes from previous Instruments

-This is a psychiatric disorder resulting as a specific reaction from exposure to a stressor.
-It is part of the family of stressor-related disorders which includes posttraumatic stress disorder.
+This is a metal health disorder occurring as a specific reaction following exposure to a stressor.
+It is part of the group of stressor-related disorders which includes posttraumatic stress disorder.

-This diagnosis needs to be made by a qualified psychiatrist in accordance with the DSM-5 criteria and the Repatriation Commission Guidelines for Psychiatric Compensation Claims.
+This diagnosis needs to be made by a qualified psychiatrist in accordance with the DSM-5-TR criteria and the Repatriation Commission Guidelines for Psychiatric Compensation Claims.
 Acute stress disorder is a direct response to a stressor, so a stressor said to cause the condition must be the same as the one that gives rise to the diagnosis.

 Additional diagnoses covered by SOP